 With a little additional effort, we rewrote our log parser to send all NGINX requests data to a local DogStatsD server.
 This UDP server comes with any machine running the Datadog agent and takes care of periodically flushing accumulated data to the metric server.
 Essentially we now use web counters as described in the Sending Metrics with DogStatsD guide and tag each hit with a normalized URL.
 Now that this counter metric is set up we can treat the data as equivalent to NGINX request/s and we can more accurately count the number of rides by keeping track of requests/s for one specific endpoint.
 If no rides are happening this metric is appropriately missing instead of reporting 0.1 or 0.3 as in our previous case.
 The time series graph below shows the number of live rides over a 24-hours period.

 At Peloton Cycle we use Redis and PostgreSQL databases.
-Datadog monitors useful Redis and PostgreSQL metrics but does not have the ability to monitor the health of the cluster where one has master and slaves spread out over multiple machines.
-We maintain read-only slaves of our databases as hot-standby backups and we need the ability to keep track of how far a slave is behind the master in time.
+Datadog monitors useful Redis and PostgreSQL metrics but does not have the ability to monitor the health of the cluster where one has replica or standby instances spread out over multiple machines.
+We maintain read-only standbys of our databases as hot-standby backups and we need the ability to keep track of how far a replica or standby is behind the primary in time.
 We implement these by extending AgentCheck python class as described in the Writing an Agent Check guide.
-Inside a custom check, we send slave lags by calling
+Inside a custom check, we send replica and standby lags by calling

 self.gauge(METRIC, lag_time, tags=useful_tags).
 If there is any error in parsing the lag time, it sends an event to our Datadog Events Stream.
-We have also created Datadog alerts on these slave metrics to warn us if they cross specific thresholds.
+We have also created Datadog alerts on these replica and standby metrics to warn us if they cross specific thresholds.

 We have found that Datadog is a developer-friendly metric collecting service.
 Many software integrations that come with Datadog serves many of our needs and its open source framework allows easy customization and extension.
 We especially like using the Datadog ScreenBoards as a tool for conveying system and business metrics to a company-wide audience.